-Section A-ii goes on to say that the opposing vessel is either to return the same signal (safe to proceed) or issue the danger signal, i.e., 5 short blasts (No go!
-Danger ahead for YOU!)
+Section A-ii goes on to say that the opposing vessel is either to return the same signal (safe to proceed) or issue the “in doubt#” signal, i.e., 5 short blasts (No go!
+May be danger ahead for YOU!)
 This is the essence between the International Rules – which require no response from the opposing vessel (unless danger is ahead) – and the Inland Rules which seek to ensure that the opposing vessel understands your signal.
 Given the close quarters of Inland conditions, you can readily understand the seamanship reasons for this double-check.
 Rule 34, Section B, goes on to say that you can supplement your whistle signals with corresponding light signals.

 Rule 34, Section C-i, says: “When in sight of one another, a power-driven vessel intending to overtake another power-driven vessel shall indicate her intention by the following signals on her whistle: